littlefishsolutions/Arduino-HRV/README.md

 <H2>SOFTWARE:</H2></BR>
 Blynk App for iOS to control and monitor the status of the controller.
+Refer to the Blynk Project Link in the source code.
+It is a QR code that you need to scan to clone the configuration to make it yours.

 <H2>ARDUINO LIBRARIES USED:</H2></BR>
 WiFi.h, WiFiClient.h, BlynkSimpleEsp32.h, ArduinoOTA.h, mDNS.h, WiFiUdp.h, SPI.h, Wire.h, Adafruit_SSD1306.h